Slot System

 Display Headline

-Neulasta has been EC-approved since 2002 to reduce the duration of neutropenia and the incidence of febrile neutropenia in adults who receive cytotoxic chemotherapy to treat malignancies except chronic myeloid leukemia and myelodysplastic syndromes.
+The product is EC-approved to reduce “the duration of neutropenia and the incidence of febrile neutropenia in adult patients treated with cytotoxic chemotherapy for malignancy (with the exception of chronic myeloid leukemia and myelodysplastic syndromes).”

 Publications